pdee/pdee/doc/commands-python-mode.rst

 Send file to Python default interpreter.

 Uses a dedicated shell.
-Ignores default of `py-switch-buffers-on-execute-p', uses it with value "non-nil"
+Ignores default of ‘py-switch-buffers-on-execute-p’, uses it with value "non-nil"

 py-execute-file-ipython
 -----------------------